Scarlet-Dynasty/scarlet-dynasty.github.io/resource-packs/clean-mosaic-glass.md

 title: Clean Mosaic Glass
 ---

-Have you ever built something medieval and thought to yourself "hmm, how nice would it be to have some proper mosaic glass textures for this particular build"...
-Well Here you are!
+Have you ever built something medieval and thought to yourself "hmm, how nice would it be to have some proper mosaic glass textures for this particular build..."
+Well, here you are!

 ![Clean_Mosaic_Glass_thumbnail](https://github.com/Scarlet-Dynasty/scarlet-dynasty.github.io/assets/99989764/4ac946e7-24c9-4bb3-acfa-fd5c08f7b762)